Chinese marriage law

 will have to pay the child support

-The sum of money spent monthly by the parent who has the custody will also be taken into account by the Court and he or she should be able to present the proof on how the money is spend (rent, food, clothing, education), to provide a financial basis when asking for alimony.
+.
+Alimony should be paid by the parent until the child reaches the age of 18, but if the child is 16 years old and he or she is either working, either in the military, the parent is no longer obliged to pay the child support.
+The sum of money that will constitute the alimony will be decided in the Court, taking into account the income of the parent who will have to pay it.
+The sum of money spent monthly by the parent who has the custody will also be taken into account by the Court and he or she should be able to present the proof on how the money is spent (rent, food, clothing, education), to provide a financial basis when asking for alimony.
 Our law firm in China

 can give you further details on how the alimony is established, but you should know that it is customary that child support to represent 20-30% of the annual income